National Barbie Convention

 The registration form is posted on the site as soon as the registration period opens and they will add you to the wait list if you do not get immediately selected.
 They also offer a green option now at a reduced price where you receive all of your communications online.
 Pricing is based on how early you register, the rate goes up as the deadline for registration gets closer.
 After you register, you have to wait a few months (or so) for the registration book that will provide more details on the events.
 You also will receive information on how to book a room at the convention hotel.
 We encourage you to make reservations as soon as the hotel block opens up as rooms have sold out several times lately and some attendees have had to stay at an alternate hotel.

-There is a great Yahoo group set up each year so that attendees can share information and get tips.
+There is a Yahoo group set up each year so that attendees can share information and get tips.
+This year a Facebook group was also set up but it is by invitation only and limited to those registered for convention.
 One of the most talked about topics tends to be table gifts.
 In the early years of convention, people volunteered to host a table and provided the gifts to the people at their table.
 In more recent years, the convention provides great gifts but table hosts still tend to bring gifts for their table mates.
 The members of the table also tend to bring gifts for each other and some provide their hostess with an additional gift.
 There are ten people at each table.
-Some people provide a gift at each table event (usually three events but occassionally four) and others provide one gift.
+Some people provide a gift at each table event (usually three events but occasionally four) and others provide one gift.
 It is not a mandatory practice but has definitely become a customary one.
 These gifts do not have to be expensive.
 Many are homemade, some represent their home town/state/country and table hosts giving custom dolls has become quite common.
 We encourage small gifts as they are easier to transport home with the new baggage costs.

 In addition to scheduled events like the fashion show, raffle room, competition room, workshops, meal functions, and the salesroom, there are also many unofficial activities.
+Our club hosts the Southern Event every year.
+We invite anyone interested to join us for a meal.
+We have hosted breakfast, lunch and dinner events since 2011.
 Some doll artists host parties and room sales are so much fun.
 People interested in selling from their hotel room, post a sign and you can then spend hours checking out all the items for sale.
 Room sales begin the weekend before convention and end on Wednesday night before the salesroom opens on Thursday.
 Some use the room sales to purchase their table gifts.

 The 2016 convention will be in Jacksonville, Florida.
 Registration will open following the 2015 convention.